Modern Slavery Act 2015 (Act) - Statement

-Dentsu Aegis London Limited (DAN) specialises in providing media, digital and creative services.
-DAN is a wholly owned subsidiary of Dentsu Aegis Network Ltd. DAN is headquartered in London, with local offices in Manchester, Stafford, Leeds and Edinburgh.
+Dentsu Aegis London Limited, and its subsidiaries and brands, specialise in providing media, digital and creative services.
+DAN is a subsidiary of Dentsu Aegis Network Ltd. DAN is headquartered in London, with local offices in Manchester, Leeds, Edinburgh, Newcastle and Stafford.
 Dentsu Aegis Network Ltd, which is DAN’s UK-based parent company and the global headquarters for the Dentsu Aegis Network companies, has a comprehensive set of global policies referred to in more detail below that, amongst other matters, encapsulate the obligations under the Act to prohibit modern slavery and human trafficking within DAN’s business.

 DAN recognises the importance of aligning its business goals with the needs of society.
 That is why DAN strives to make a positive social impact by investing in the communities in which it operates, embracing diversity through culture and people practices, and being committed to doing business in an environmentally sustainable way.
 These actions are all part of a personal and collective responsibility DAN takes very seriously, and why being ‘responsible’ is one of DAN’s core business values.
 DAN is committed to conducting business with integrity and to the highest ethical standards, respecting human rights and protecting the interests of both DAN employees and society.

 As such, DAN has zero tolerance of modern slavery and human trafficking and is committed to doing all it can to ensure no form of slavery or human trafficking exists within its supply chain.
 DAN expects the same from everyone it does business with and will not knowingly engage with any person or organisation suspected of being involved in modern slavery or human trafficking in any form.

 As a media, digital and creative services provider, DAN procures services from both domestic and international suppliers across a diverse range of goods and services.
 Suppliers include but are not limited to:

 • printing and production suppliers;